1)

 Union, the Democratic Republic of Congo, and the former Yugoslavia.

-example, an astonishing 76% of male political prisoners
+For example, an astonishing 76% of male political prisoners

 surveyed in El Salvador in the 1980s reported at least one instance of